 Since fat content varies by the time of day, the fat layer may range from just barely visible to a half-inch or more.
 Milk fat content also varies widely among mothers, so expect to see a difference.
 Any amount of fat you see in the milk is perfect!
 There is no need for concern that your milk isn’t “good enough” for your baby.

 To Use Stored Milk:

-- Shake the milk gently before giving it to your baby in order to mix in the cream.
+- Shake or swirl the milk gently before giving it to your baby in order to mix in the cream.
 It’s normal to see little bits of fat floating in the milk after mixing.

 - If it’s been refrigerated, you can gently warm it to room temperature in a bowl of hot water.
 You may not even need to warm it!
 Many babies are just as happy with cold milk.

 - Never use a microwave to thaw or warm your milk.
-Important nutrients will be destroyed if the milk gets too hot.
+It may produce hot spots in the milk that can burn your baby.
+In addition, important nutrients will be destroyed if the milk gets too hot.